 First of all we have to ask ourselves the question what age qualifies an antique.
 Some popular antiques are quite well documented and may be tied to a specific time period in history making an age determination quite simple.
 The wear and tear of a piece of furniture also helps to tell its age.
 Simple ways to identify victorian furniture with so many styles of antique furniture out there it can often be hard for the untrained eye to identify a particular period or design.

 Here are a few tips on how to determine the age of a piece of furniture.
 Determining the age of antique furniture is not an exact science but there are certain indicators of age evident in furniture.
 This article aims to provide you with some simple tips and tricks on how to tell if you have a piece from the victorian era 1837 1901 and what to look for when trying to spot common features of victorian furniture.
 You should look at the screws nails wood joining and hardware.

 To determine the age of your antique furniture note the materials that were used in its manufacturing.
 It should have a bit of scarring to show for its time.
 A single piece of antique furniture is more than a collection of nails boards and wood stain.
 How a piece is constructed is a common measure of age.

 Gapping between boards shrinkage cracking buckling veneer protruding pegs and breadboard ends and legs extending slightly beyond the frame or skirt early circular tabletops will measure somewhat oval 18 to 12 longer in the direction of the grain.
 Determining the age of antiques is half the fun.
-When trying to identify antique furniture dedicated antique hunters search for beautifully preserved pieces armed with pins magnifying glasses spirit levels and all sorts of testing equipment.
+In an effort to determine the range of the age of a piece of furniture we have the beginnings of a built in time line if the piece has drawers.